albertoboni/ajax-form/README.md

 Just create an instance of AjaxForm for each for to make it ajaxy.
 The class with fetch the method and action from the target form by default, but you can override this behaviour with the constructor options.
+`AjaxForm.submit()` will be bound to the `onSubmit` event of the form, you can either submit the form or call the function straight.

 ```javascript
 login_form = new AjaxForm({